 If we are unable to develop and introduce new products and product enhancements successfully and in a cost-effective and timely manner, or are unable to achieve market acceptance of our new products, our operating results would be adversely affected.
 We believe our revenue growth and future operating results will depend on our ability to complete development of new products and enhancements, introduce these products in a timely, cost-effective manner, achieve broad market acceptance of these products and enhancements, and reduce our production costs.
+During the past two fiscal years, we have introduced both new and enhanced products across all segments.
 We cannot guarantee the success of these products, and we may not be able to introduce any new products or any enhancements to our existing products on a timely basis, or at all.
 In addition, the introduction of any new products could adversely affect the sales of certain of our existing products.

 We believe that we must continue to make substantial investments to support ongoing research and development in order to develop new or enhanced products and software to remain competitive.
-We need to continue to develop and introduce new products that incorporate the latest technological advancements in outdoor image processing hardware, software and camera technologies in response to evolving customer requirements.
+We need to continue to develop and introduce new products that incorporate the latest technological advancements in outdoor image processing hardware, camera technologies, software and analysis in response to evolving customer requirements.
 We cannot assure you that we will be able to adequately manage product transition issues.
 Our business and results of operations could be adversely affected if we do not anticipate or respond adequately to technological developments or changing customer requirements or if we cannot adequately manage inventory issues typically related to new product transitions and introductions.
 We cannot assure you that any such investments in research and development will lead to any corresponding increase in revenue.